Affair of the Dancing Lamas

 The Affair of the Dancing Lamas was an Anglo–Tibetan diplomatic controversy stemming mainly from the visit to Britain in 1924–25 of a party of Tibetan monks (only one of whom was a lama) as part of a publicity stunt for The Epic of Everest – the official film of the 1924 British Mount Everest Expedition.

-The Dalai Lama and the government of Tibet felt that the film and the pseudo-religious performances required of the monks ridiculed Tibetan culture – as a diplomatic protest they banned future Everest expeditions.
+The 13th Dalai Lama and the government of Tibet felt that the film and the pseudo-religious performances required of the monks ridiculed Tibetan culture, and as a diplomatic protest they banned future Everest expeditions.
 The film had been the responsibility of John Noel, the expedition's photographer, but the mountaineering establishment was closely involved and to avoid embarrassment they shifted the blame for the ban on expeditions onto John de Vars Hazard, another member of the team, who had gone exploring off the authorised route.
 The true cause of the diplomatic fuss was kept secret and Hazard remained the scapegoat for over fifty years.

 Historically, Tibet had not been willing to allow foreign explorers into the country but the 1921 British expedition had been permitted in connection with an arms deal.
 Monastic opposition to the arms and the expeditions increased until by 1925 the country was close to revolution.
 The Tibetan army chief was closely associated with the British and the debacle was probably partly responsible for his fall from grace in 1925.
 The subsequent decline of military influence within the Tibetan government may have made the country more vulnerable to the Chinese takeover in 1950.